 Inpatient facilities manage patients who require physical therapist services that are vital to their recovery or maintained health.
 There are many resources on various aspects of the management of patients with COVID-19.

-- APTA, the APTA Cardiovascular and Pulmonary Section, the APTA Academy of Acute Care Physical Therapy, the World Confederation for Physical Therapy, and other international professional associations have endorsed the Physiotherapy Management for COVID-19 in the Acute Hospital Setting: Recommendations to Guide Clinical Practice.
+- APTA, the APTA Academy of Cardiovascular & Pulmonary Physical Therapy, APTA Acute Care, World Physiotherapy, and other international professional associations have endorsed the Physiotherapy Management for COVID-19 in the Acute Hospital Setting: Recommendations to Guide Clinical Practice.
 The guidance focuses on workforce planning and preparation including screening for physical therapy, as well as the actual delivery of interventions and PPE requirements.
 It includes more than 60 recommendations ranging from shift planning to the specific types of PPE PTs should wear.

 - Physiopedia has free online documents and courses for the respiratory management of COVID-19, including specific clinical syndromes associated with COVID-19 outlined by WHO.
 Also, the British Thoracic Society has compiled information, guidance, and resources to support the respiratory community during the COVID-19 pandemic, including information specific to management of critical care patients, safety of nebulizer use, interstitial lung disease, obstructive sleep apnea, and more.

-- "Physical Therapist Determination of Discharge Disposition in the Acute Care Setting" is a study published in Journal of Acute Care Physical Therapy, July 2019.
+- "Physical Therapist Determination of Discharge Disposition in the Acute Care Setting" published in the Journal of Acute Care Physical Therapy in July 2019.

 School-Based Physical Therapist Services